Installation

 Add GitHub Package Registry to project Gradle

-Add the GitHub package registry to the top level build.gradle
+method to add build script dependencies then add the Github package registry to the top level build.gradle

 An example can be found here: build.gradle